manubot/rootstock/SETUP.md

 ### SSH Deploy Key

-Deployment on Travis CI requires an SSH Deploy Key.
-Previously, GitHub Actions also required an SSH Deploy Key, but now GitHub can deploy using the `GITHUB_TOKEN` secret.
+Previously, GitHub Actions required an SSH Deploy Key, but now GitHub can deploy using the `GITHUB_TOKEN` secret.
-Therefore, users following the default configuration of deploying only via GitHub Actions can skip these steps.
+Therefore, users following the default configuration can skip these steps.
 Otherwise, generate a deploy key so CI can write to the repository.

 ```sh